saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 *   **Raw Comment Snippets:** Displays the top 10 most popular comments (by like count) to give users a direct glimpse into the source data.
 *   **Loading Indicators:** Provides clear visual feedback during the analysis process, including fetching external context, with skeleton loaders and spinning icons in **Accent Blue**.
 *   **Error Handling:** Displays user-friendly alerts for any issues encountered during analysis (e.g., invalid link, insufficient comments, API errors).
-*   **Formatted Chat Responses:** AI responses in the chat interface are now rendered with proper Markdown formatting, improving readability and presentation.
+*   **Formatted Chat Responses:** AI responses in *all* chat interfaces (including the main video analysis chat and the Library Copilot) are now rendered with proper Markdown formatting, including **underlined hyperlinks**, improving readability and presentation.
 *   **Enhanced Navigation:** Each analysis report includes a direct link to its corresponding SEO-optimized blog post in the library, and a link to the original YouTube video.

 ### 2.6.
 Professional PDF Report Export